nomasters/handshake/spec/handshake-core.md

 ## Introduction

-Handshake is designed to be a decentralized p2p encrypted communications tool based on in-person initialization of communication so that all future transmissions rely symmetric key cryptography.
+Handshake is designed to be a decentralized p2p encrypted communications tool based on in-person initialization of communication so that all future transmissions rely on symmetric key cryptography.
 This is primarily a design for out-of-band communication in which communicating parties are worried about potential compromises in asymmetric encryption methodology, CA poisoning, or relying on centralized service providers for communications technology.

 Handshake is designed initially to work on IPFS and hashmap, but there are no technical reasons other backends couldn't be supported.
 In fact, in discussions, the core developers want to encourage a sort of "strategies" approach in which handshake participants might pick and choose tooling that works best for their needs.
 For the sake of focus, this specification utilizes hashmap and IPFS, but tooling like Iota MAM, ethereum smart contracts, and other systems should be able to be incorporated in the future.